Winwyn Marquez

-Marquez is an advocate of education and has a Community Engagement Program that goes to different mission areas and public schools and is part of GMA Network.

 Early life and education

 Marquez has a degree in Bachelor of Science in Business Administration Major in Marketing Management at San Beda College Alabang and has earned her Teachers Certificate at Southville International School and Colleges.

-She was born to actor-politician Joey Márquez and actress-politician Alma Moreno but she went on to carve a name for herself as a dancer and as an actress.
+She was born to actor-politician Joey Marquez and actress-politician Alma Moreno and went on to become a dancer and actress.

-Marquez is the half-sister of Mark Anthony Fernández and Vandolph Quizon.
+Marquez is the half-sister of Mark Anthony Fernandez and Vandolph Quizon.
 She is also the niece of Miss International 1979 Melanie Marquez.
-She is also a cousin of Michelle Marquez Dee Miss World Philippines 2019.
+She is also a cousin of Michelle Marquez Dee Miss World Philippines 2019 and Miss Universe Philippines 2023.

-Since 2012, Alden Richards and Michael De Mesa Joined Her to be a Supporting Cast and Guest Cast in One True Love and Valiente.
+Since 2012, Alden Richards and Michael De Mesa joined her to be a supporting cast and guest cast in One True Love and Valiente.

 Pageantry

 Binibining Pilipinas 2015

 Marquez was an official candidate for Binibining Pilipinas 2015 that was held at the Smart Araneta Coliseum on March 15, 2015.
 She represented Parañaque City.
-She finished as a Top 15 finalist and also won the Best National Costume, Miss Talent and She's So JAG awards.
+She finished as a top 15 finalist and also won the Best National Costume, Miss Talent and She's So JAG awards.